Bounds and Hardness Results for Conflict-free Choosability: Introduction

 The notion of conflict-free coloring is well studied with respect to \emph{open/closed neighborhood hypergraphs of graphs} (the edge set of such a hypergraph is the set of open/closed neighborhoods of each vertex of the graph under consideration).
 Let $V(G)$ and $E(G)$ denote the vertex set and edge set of a graph $G$, respectively.
 For a vertex $v \in V(G)$, the set of neighbors of $v$ in $G$ is called the \emph{open neighborhood} of $v$.
 It is denoted by $N_G(v)$.
 The \emph{closed neighborhood} of $v$ is defined as $\{v\} \cup N_G(v)$.
 It is denoted by $N_G[v]$.

-A \emph{partial conflict-free open neighborhood coloring} (or \emph{CFON$^*$ coloring}) of $G$ is an assignment of colors to $V' \subseteq V(G)$ such that every vertex sees a uniquely colored vertex among its neighbors in its open neighborhood.
+A \emph{partial conflict-free open neighborhood coloring} (or \emph{CFON$^*$ coloring}) of $G$ is an assignment of colors to $V' \subseteq V(G)$ such that every vertex in $G$ sees a uniquely colored vertex in its open neighborhood.
 If $V' = V(G)$, then we call it a \emph{CFON coloring}.
 The minimum number of colors required for a CFON$^*$ coloring (resp., CFON coloring) of $G$ is called the \emph{CFON$^*$ chromatic number} (resp., \emph{CFON chromatic number}) of $G$, denoted by $\chi^*_{ON}(G)$ (resp., $\chi_{ON}(G)$).

-Analogously, a \emph{partial conflict-free closed neighborhood coloring} (or \emph{CFCN$^*$ coloring}) of $G$ is an assignment of colors to $V' \subseteq V(G)$ such that every vertex sees a uniquely colored vertex in its closed neighborhood.
-If $V' = V(G)$, then we call it a \emph{CFCN coloring}.
-The minimum number of colors required for a CFCN$^*$ coloring (resp., CFCN coloring) of $G$ is called the \emph{CFCN$^*$ chromatic number} (resp., \emph{CFCN chromatic number}), denoted by $\chi^*_{CN}(G)$ (resp., $\chi_{CN}(G)$).
+Analogously, by replacing `open neighborhood' with `closed neighborhood' in the above definitions, we define CFCN$^*$ coloring, CFCN coloring, CFCN$^*$ chromatic number (denoted $\chi^*_{CN}(G)$), and CFCN chromatic number (denoted $\chi_{CN}(G)$).

 Observation \ref{obv_partial_vs_full_CF} implies that for any graph $G$, $\chi_{ON}(G) \leq \chi^*_{ON}(G) + 1$ and $\chi_{CN}(G) \leq \chi^*_{CN}(G) + 1$.
 The following inequality connects the CF open and closed chromatic numbers of a graph with each other.